tracerdominion/Tournament_Building/README.md

 This function should create and set up all sheets for this stage, without anything non-aesthetic needed to be added by the user.
 Be sure to consider how results will be processed.

-Once completed, it should be appropriately added to the switch statement in the `setupSheets()` function.
+Once completed, it should be appropriately added to the switch statements in both the `setupSheets()` and the `remakeStages()` functions.

 #### Update (with new results) functions